logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceConfigBackup.md

 ```

 ### -Path
-Path to export the csv backup to
+The file path where the CSV backup will be exported to.

 ```yaml
 Type: String